 In measuring relative mobility we require a measure of association that depends only on the joint distribution of the variables and not on the marginals (Rudas, 1998:9).
-The "effects" or degrees of association of log-linear models are interpreted in terms of odds or odds ratios θ{ij} ." which provide a measure of association whose possible range of values is not influenced by the marginal distribution of the variables involved.
+The "effects" or degrees of association of log-linear models are interpreted in terms of odds or odds ratios θ{ii} .5 which provide a measure of association whose possible range of values is not influenced by the marginal distribution of the variables involved.
 In all log-linear models the θ{ij} can be expressed as a function of the models parameters.
 In comparing tables the odds ratios are unaffected by variations in the marginals of the tables.
-In studies of mobility the odds ratio can be viewed as the chance of an individual of origin category i being found in destination class j rather than any other single class or set of classes, relative to the chances of an individual of origin category i' being found in j rather than in any other single class or set of classes; that is $(F{ij}/F{ij'})/(F{i'j'}/F{i'j'})$.
+In studies of mobility the odds ratio can be viewed as the chance of an individual of origin category i being found in destination class j rather than any other single class or set of classes, relative to the chances of an individual of origin category i' being found in j rather than in any other single class or set of classes; that is $(F{ii}/F{ii'})/(F{i'i'}/F{i'i'})$.
 In mobility terms, equality of access to a more desirable rather than a less desirable destination from different origin classes would give rise to an odds ratio of unity.
 The greater the deviation from this value the less equal is the competition between individuals of different origins.
 Although the set of possible odds ratios in an I x J table is $(I^2 - J)^2$, a smaller set of odds ratios formed from adjacent rows and columns is sufficient to generate the full complement of all possible odds ratios.
 Goodman terms this set of (I-1)(J-1) odds ratios the 'basic set.
 In the analysis that follows we seek to develop models whose implied odds ratios provide a satisfactory account of the observed patterns of poverty mobility.

-Assessment of the fit of a model involves estimating the expected cell frequencies F{ij} 's using the likelihood-ratio statistic (G2).
-Nested models can be compared using differences of G2 values and degrees of freedom.
-In addition to G2 we report two further statistics for each of the models.
-The first is the index of dissimilarity Δ , which is the sum of the positive differences between the expected and observed frequencies and thus shows the number of cases that would have to be reallocated in order to achieve perfect correspondence between the observed and expected frequencies.
+Assessment of the fit of a model involves estimating the expected cell frequencies F{ij} 's using the likelihood-ratio statistic (G^2).
+Nested models can be compared using differences of G^2 values and degrees of freedom.
+In addition to G^2 we report two further statistics for each of the models.
+The first is the index of dissimilarity Δ , which is the sum of the positive differences between the expected and observed frequencies and thus shows the number of cases 'miclassified' in the sense that they would have to be reallocated in order to achieve perfect correspondence between the observed and expected frequencies.
 Finally we report the BIC statistic which can be used to compare nested and non-nested models (Raftery, 1986).
 As Vermunt (1997:22) notes, BIC is based on an approach to model selection based on information theory with the aim being not to detect the true model but the model that provides the most information about the real world.
-It is calculated as BIC=[G2-(log n)(df)] and supports model parsimony.
+It is calculated as $BIC=[G^2 - (\log n)(df)]$ and supports model parsimony.
 The lower the value of the BIC statistic the more plausible is the model.

-5. Modelling Poverty Transitions from Wave 1 to Wave 2 in the ECHP
+6. Modelling Poverty Transitions from Wave 1 to Wave 2 in the ECHP

 We begin our analysis by fitting model A, the conditional independence or perfect mobility model which allows for variation in the distributions of origins and destinations across time but posits no association between origin and destinations.
-Table 5 shows that this model, which will serve as a reference point for more plausible models, returns a G^2 of 41,887 for 108 degrees of freedom and misclassifies 16 per cent of cases.
-Model B, the Constant Social Fluidity Model (CnSF), allows for variation across country in the impact of origins and destinations, and therefore absolute mobility, but constrains relative mobility to be constant over time.
-This model misclassifies only 1.85% of all cases and, reduces the G^2 value of the independence model by 97.3%.
-However the G^2 value of 1140.3 with 99 degrees of freedom is statistically significant.
+Table 5 shows that this model, which will serve as a reference point for more plausible models, returns a G2 of 41,887 for 108 degrees of freedom and misclassifies 16 per cent of cases.